gbif/embl-adapter/README.md

 ## Database
-The data is stored in the postgres database after execution.
+The data is stored in the PostgreSQL database after execution.
 Each dataset has own table with raw and processed data.

-Database is created only once in the target environment and tables are cleaned up before every run.
+The database is created only once in the target environment and tables are cleaned up before every run.

 Database creation scripts for [data](src/main/resources/db.sql) and [taxonomy](src/main/resources/ena-taxonomy-db.sql).